 With all of the expectations around the holidays, things can get kind of crazy.
-And if that’s not enough, COVID is hanging around like a cloud over everyone’s head.
-So this year, there’s bound to be disagreements about how, when or IF you do all the things.
+There’s bound to be disagreements about how, when or IF you do all the things.
 Think traditions, party plans, travel—you name it.
 The very time that’s supposed to bring families closer together is often filled with more fun stuff like extra stress, fighting kids, awkward extended family dynamics, and sometimes marital tension.
 Whew!

 Sometimes the craziness gets the best of us and family members start to feel disconnected.
 This leads to all kinds of holiday drama—the very thing we all want to avoid.

-Want to help make sure the holidays are a time where family members feel connected and close (6 feet apart kind of close, though)?
-Here are some things you can do at home, in the car, during meals, and out in the community that not only will create conversation, but also laughter, insight, memories, and you guessed it, CONNECTION!
+Want to help make sure the holidays are a time where family members feel connected and close?
+Here are some things you can do at home, in the car, during meals, and out in the community that not only will create conversation but also laughter, insight, memories, and you guessed it, CONNECTION!